nejlag/Semi-Supervised-Learning-GAN/README.md

 | 0.9255                     | 0.945              |

-Figure below shows cross-validation accuracy for 1000 iterations when 10% of data is labeled.
+Figure below shows cross-validation accuracy for 1000 epochs when 10% of data is labeled.
 As can be seen here, training has not yet reached a plateau which indicates further training could provide higher accuracy.